 I randomly saw this manga without seeing the comments or the ratings it had.
 Thank goodness I didn't, because the story was unexpected in all kinds of ways.

 At first, the impression I got from the story was that it seemed like it's centered around comedy.
 But then, there'd be glimpses of really depressing and realistic issues.
-One moment, I was laughing, but then, I also felt like crying; the characters' misery was all so realistic, and even though I am not homosexual, I could feel the pain they were going through.
+One moment, I was laughing, but then, I also felt like crying; the characters' misery was very realistic, and even though I am not homosexual, I could feel the pain they were going through.

 The mangaka did a really good job for the art.
-The
+The characters'

 All the characters in the manga had great character development, especially considering how short the story felt.
-They all grew from being immature, curious guys to mature guys who think for themselves and do their utmost best for their family.
+They all grew from being immature, curious guys, to mature guys who think for themselves and do their utmost best for their family.
 In fact, the story touches a lot of family issues, so that was another part that hit me right in the feels.
 The main characters of the story were all lovable, and even the character that felt like an antagonist was quite interesting himself.
-In fact, I think most readers couldn't help but to somewhat empathize with him a little...
+I also think most readers couldn't help but to somewhat empathize with him a little...
 And I truly want to read a story about him, hopefully the mangaka will give us his own story one day.

 I laughed a lot during the story.
 Actually, I wasn't sure if I was supposed to laugh during many moments; I usually ended up laughing more, but I was pretty much crying towards the end.
 If a story makes me laugh and cry, then it's definitely something amazing and worth the read, I believe.
 I would definitely reread this again one day, and I will cry again for sure, but it's absolutely a wonderful read.
 I think this might be among my favourite BL mangas, now.